-These gives a very rough idea on how does flutter works behind the screens.
+This gives a very rough idea on how does flutter works behind the screens.
 There are so many other aspects like Animation, Gestures which are supported out of the box by Flutter Foundation.
 But for now, this is good enough for us to start with the basics of Flutter.
 So now that we know how it works, we should know why we should go with flutter for app development.
 There are many cross-platform players in the market like “React-Native”, “Ionic”, etc. Each of them provides unique features which are good for developers as well as for end-users of the app.

 Features of Flutter

-- Rapid Development with the availability of huge out of the box widgets even for Animation, Gesture detection and many more.
+- Rapid Development with the availability of huge out-of-the-box widgets even for Animation, Gesture detection, and many more.

 - Native apps for both Android & IOS.

-- Hot Reload – Every-time the Save button is clicked, within a second the changes get updated without losing the current application state.
+- Hot Reload – Every time the Save button is clicked, within a second the changes get updated without losing the current application state.
 There is a very powerful feature for rapid development.